GO INTO THE TRENCHES WITH ‘WAR HORSE’ HISTORIAN – ANDY ROBERTSHAW

 Volunteers are invited to come along and help construct the trench on particular days.
-The next volunteer day will be Saturday 23 September 2018.
-If you would like to help Andy on this day please email him at firstname.lastname@example.org
+If you are interested in helping Andy on any of these days in 2018 please email him at firstname.lastname@example.org

 To book the trench for a private group visit or for filming enquiries, please fill in the form below